neonwatty/test-failure-queue/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-MIT

-## Author

-Created with the help of Claude Code Assistant

----

-Built with TypeScript, Commander.js, Better-SQLite3, and Chalk.